-- We have confirmed the controls and processes over the completeness and accuracy of the underlying information used to determine the estimate - · We have confirmed there were no significant changes in 2021/22 to the valuation method - We communicated with the WYPF auditor to seek assurances over the value of pension fund assets and how these are allocated to the Council.
+- We have confirmed the controls and processes over the completeness and accuracy of the underlying information used to determine the estimate - We have confirmed there were no significant changes in 2021/22 to the valuation method - We communicated with the WYPF auditor to seek assurances over the value of pension fund assets and how these are allocated to the Council.
 This identified that there had been a significant audit adjustment to the WYPF assets which was likely to have a material impact on the Council's share of assets.
 Management obtained an updated actuarial report which revealed an additional £21.1m gain on the valuation of assets attributable to the Council's share.
-Management have reflected this change in the updated financial statements

-Following the above procedures we confirmed we are satisfied with the reasonableness of estimate of the net pension liability.
+Management have reflected this change in the updated financial statements. - Following the above procedures we confirmed we are satisfied with the reasonableness of estimate of the net pension liability.

-Light nurnle
+Audit work to be finalised upon response from PF auditor regarding completion of their work

+2. Financial Statements - key judgements and estimates (new page)
-Significant judgement or estimate

-Audit Comments Assessment

-Infrastruct ure assets (net book value): £206.013m (PY £196.534m) Management have followed the expectation set out in the CIPFA Code update 30 Nov 2022 and Statutory Instrument (2022.1232) in revising the PPE disclosures to show infrastructure assets separately and remove gross book value disclosures from this analysis.
+Significant judgement or estimate Summary of management's approach Audit Comments Assessment Infrastruct ure assets (net book value): £206.013m (PY £196.534m) Management have followed the expectation set out in the CIPFA Code update 30 Nov 2022 and Statutory Instrument (2022.1232) in revising the PPE disclosures to show infrastructure assets separately and remove gross book value disclosures from this analysis.
 Management analyse infrastructure assets between the main categories used in the Highways Network Asset model.
 Management have made a significant judgement in assuming that all infrastructure assets are subject to Useful Economic Lives (UELs) of 20 years.
 In March 2022 historic information deficits were highlighted in relation to infrastructure assets by another audit supplier.
-Risks identified in relation to infrastructure assets were:

-- An elevated risk of the overstatement of GBV and accumulated depreciation figures, due to lack of derecognition of replaced components - A normal risk of understatement of accumulated depreciation and impairment as a result of failure to identify and account for impairment of infrastructure assets and an over or understatement of cumulative depreciation as a result of the use of inappropriate useful economic lives (UELs) in calculating depreciation charges.
+Risks identified in relation to infrastructure assets were: An elevated risk of the overstatement of GBV and accumulated depreciation figures, due to lack of derecognition of replaced components A normal risk of understatement of accumulated depreciation and impairment as a result of failure to identify and account for impairment of infrastructure assets and an over or understatement of cumulative depreciation as a result of the use of inappropriate useful economic lives (UELs) in calculating depreciation charges.
 Since these issues were first identified we have been working with CIPFA and Government to find solutions which recognise the information deficits and permit full compliance with the CIPFA Code.
 It has been recognised that longer-term solutions, by way of a Code update, will take several years to put into place and so short-term solutions were to be put in place in the interim.
-These short-term solutions include the issue of Statutory Instruments (SIs) by government.
+These short-term solutions include the issue of Statutory Instruments [SIs] by government.
 The English SI was laid before Parliament on 30 November 2022 and came into force in late December 2022.

-The English SI includes two key elements:

-- 1) The local authority is not required to make any prior period adjustments (PPAs) in respect of infrastructure assets; - 2) Where a local authority replaces a component of an infrastructure asset the carrying amount to be derecognised can be determined as nil or calculated in accordance with normal accounting practices specified in the CIPFA Code.

-It should be noted that the English SI does not include any reference to the Code update (issued on 29 November 2022) which removes the requirements to disclose the gross book value and gross accumulated depreciation figures for infrastructure assets in the statement of accounts.
-As a result of the content of the English SI, we determined the need to focus our testing on the in-year infrastructure asset movements in the financial statements for the audit year in question, assessing their material accuracy.
-We determined that the in-year depreciation charge was the area requiring the greatest audit focus.
-Our findings are:
+The English SI includes two key elements: 1) The local authority replaces a component of an infrastructure asset the corrying amount to be derecognised can be determined as nil or calculated in accordance with normal accounting practices specified in the CIPFA Code.
+It should be noted that the English SI does not include any reference to the Code update (issued on 29 November 2022) which removes the requirements to disclose the gross book value and gross accumulated depreciation figures for infrastructure asset in the statement of accuracy.
+We determined that the in-year all expression that english SI, we determined the need to focus our testing on the in-year infrastructure asset in the statement of accuracy were the equirements to acisclose the gros Grey Assessment

-- 1) Management could not provide evidence to substantiate the choice of 20 years as a reasonable UEL determination to apply across all types of Infrastructure.
-We have raised a recommendation with regards to management's control over this process- see Appendix A (Action Plan). - 2) The in-year depreciation charge driven by management's UEL determination appears to be reasonable, after considering guidance provided by CIPFA in their January 2023 bulletin, as well as more general industry research.
-In our assessment, management's estimated UEL determination is lower than industry standard, indicating that the depreciation charge may be higher than would be expected.
-This is not considered an audit error since management's estimate falls within a reasonable range of expectations.